On the Complexity of Problems on Tree-structured Graphs: Definitions

 We also consider NTMs which additionally have access to an auxiliary stack.
 For those, a transition can also move the top element of the stack to the current location of the work tape (`pop'), or put a symbol at the top of the stack (`push').
 We stress that only the top element can be accessed or modified, the machine cannot freely read other elements on the stack.

-We use the notation N$[t(n,k),s(n,k)]$ to denote languages recognizable by a NTM running in time $t(n,k)$ with $s(n,k)$ working space and A$[t(n,k),s(n,k)]$ to denote languages recognizable by an ATM running in treesize $t(n,k)$ with $s(n,k)$ working space.
-We note that we are free to put the constraint that \emph{all} runs have treesize at most $t(n,k)$, since we can add a counter that keeps track of the number of remaining steps, and reject when this runs out (similar to what is done in the proof of Theorem \ref{thm:equiv}).
-We write NAuxPDA$[t(n,k),s(n,k)]$ to denote languages recognizable by a NTM with a stack (AUXiliary Push-Down Automaton) running in time $t(n,k)$ with $s(n,k)$ working space.
+We use the notation N$[t(n,k),s(n,k)]$ to denote languages recognisable by a NTM running in time $t(n,k)$ with $s(n,k)$ working space and A$[t(n,k),s(n,k)]$ to denote languages recognisable by an ATM running in treesize $t(n,k)$ with $s(n,k)$ working space.
+We note that we are free to put the constraint that \emph{all} runs have treesize at most $t(n,k)$, since we can add a counter that keeps track of the number of remaining steps, and reject when this runs out (similarly to what is done in the proof of Theorem \ref{thm:equiv}).
+We write NAuxPDA$[t(n,k),s(n,k)]$ to denote languages recognisable by a NTM with a stack (AUXiliary Push-Down Automaton) running in time $t(n,k)$ with $s(n,k)$ working space.

 Ruzzo \cite{Ruzzo80} showed that for any function $s(n)$, NAuxPDA[$n^{O(1)}$ time,$s(n)$ space] = A[$n^{O(1)}$ treesize, $s(n)$ space].
 Allender et al. \cite{AllenderCLPT14} provided natural complete problems when $s(n)=\log^{k}(n)$ for all $k\geq 1$ (via a circuit model called SAC, which we will not use in our paper).
 Our interest lies in the case $k=1$, where it turns out the parameterized analogue is the natural home of `tree-like' problems.